Courier Services and Postal Services: Understand the Differences in Customs Procedures

 Declared Value and Taxation

-Courier requires a declaration of the value of the goods being sent since this mode of shipment only allows for the transportation of goods valued up to USD 3,000 (or the equivalent in another currency).
-Additionally, the declared value can be used by customs authorities to determine applicable taxes and fees.
-Courier is subject to Import Duty and State Tax (ICMS).
+Courier shipments require a declaration of the value of the goods being sent since this modality only allows transporting goods valued up to USD 3,000 (or the equivalent in another currency).
+Additionally, the declared value will be used by customs authorities to determine applicable taxes and fees.
+Courier shipments are subject to Import Duty and State Tax (ICMS), and these are calculated through the RTS, a simplified tax regime that is applied to courier shipments by default to expedite customs clearance processes.

-It is important to note that tax laws and regulations vary from country to country, so it is essential to consult customs authorities and/or shipping service providers to obtain specific information about the taxation of courier and postal shipments in a particular country.
+It is important to note that tax laws and regulations vary from country to country, so it is essential to consult customs authorities and/or shipping service providers, such as courier companies or freight forwarders, to obtain specific information about the taxation of courier and postal shipments in a particular country.

 Coments ()